Johnru36/Microsoft-Internet-Usage-Gender-Equality-Data/README.md

 •	On average, females scored 8-points higher on severe to unbearable pain compared to males

-•	As a result of common online risks, teen girls and women are significantly more likely to lose trust in others online, have lowered self-esteem, and lost sleep; this gap was especially pronounced between teen girls and boys
+•	As a result of common online risks, teen girls and women are significantly more likely to lose trust in others online, have lowered self-esteem, and lose sleep; this gap was more pronounced between teen girls and boys

 **Online behaviour changes during Covid-19:**